zine-eddine303/obsidian-notes/Study Notes/IELTS/Tips from the 11h video.md

 	-  Is your language correct...
 4. ==Ask yourself direct, specific questions about the question==, this will generate specific and relevant ideas in a short amount of time
-5. ==The first ideas you think of are nomally the best== Example of direct questions that you should ask: Is it a positive or negative developement? => why is it a positive developement? (assuming that you chose to say its positive)
+5. ==The first ideas you think of are nomally the best== Example of direct questions that you should ask: Is it a positive developement? => why is it a positive developement?
 ### Demo
 Nowadays more ==tasks== at ==home and work== are being performed by ==robots==.
 Why do you think this is happening? *Because of the technological advancement*